magnus-lycka/gocddash/README-analysis.md

 Dashboard:
 ----------
-Run `main.py` - this will serve the dashboard.
+Before it will work you need some configuration.
+Firstly tell it the url of your go server, by creating a file 'application.cfg' under 'gocddash'.
+There is a sample example file there named 'application.cfg.example' that you can copy.

 The synchronization of run data from Go is done through `sync_pipelines.py`.
 Synchronization of data will be done for pipelines specified in `pipelines.json`.
+Look at `sample_pipelines.json` to see what format this file should have.

+Run `main.py` - this will serve the dashboard.

 The dashboard is available locally from http://127.0.0.1:5000/dash/
 1. Since by default no pipelines are shown, they must be enabled under "Select pipeline groups".